livingstoneonline/livingstoneonline/docs/development_enviroment.md

 * `cpus` - The number of virtual CPU's to allocate to the VM.
 * `memory` - The number of MB to allocate for RAM.

+The defaults should be sufficient for most users.

 ## Launching the Environment